 Employee Name:

 Subjects/Grade Levels Taught:

 School:

 I. School Librarian Standards of Practice

-1. Instructional Partnership:Collaboratively plans instruction and develops the library media program using state and district curricula and standards, instructional calendars, effective strategies, resources, and data to support teachers and address the differentiated needs of all students.
+1. Instructional Partnership: Collaboratively plans instruction and develops the library media program using state and district curricula and standards, instructional calendars, effective strategies, resources, and data to support teachers and address the differentiated needs of all students.

 Strengths:

 Area(s) for Growth:

 2. Role of Reading: Develops a culture of reading and promotes reading as a foundational skill for learning, personal growth, and enjoyment.

 Strengths:

 Area(s) for Growth:

 3. Information and Technology Literacy: Plans and provides instruction that addresses multiple literacies, including information literacy, media literacy, and technology literacy

 Strengths:

 Area(s) for Growth:

-A 4

 4. Instructional Leadership: Fosters the success of all students by serving on decision-making teams in the school, designing and delivering professional learning, and contributing to a shared vision of teaching and learning that leads to school improvement.

 Strengths:

 Area(s) for Growth:

 5. Effective Practices for Research: Teaches and models developmentally appropriate best practices for learning and research.

 Strengths:

 Area(s) for Growth:

-6. Program Planning and Administration: Develops and implements a strategic plan and vision for continuous improvement of the library media program and to support the learning goals of the school community.
+6. Program Planning and Administration: Develops and implements a strategic plan and continuous improvement of the library media program and to support the learning goals of to community.

 Strengths:

 Area(s) for Growth:

-7. Positive Learning Environment: Provides a well-managed, safe, and welcoming environment that supports personalized learning, includes flexible and equitable access to physical and digital resources, ensures a well-rounded education, and encourages respect for all.
+7. Positive Learning Environment: Provides a well-managed, safe, and welcoming environments personalized learning, includes flexible and equitable access to physical and digital ensures a well-rounded education, and encourages respect for all.

 Strengths:

 Area(s) for Growth:

-8. Collection Development: Supports the curriculum through selection and management of resources that meet the needs and interests of patrons.
+8. Collection Development: Supports the curriculum through selection and management of that meet the needs and interests of patrons. of resources

 Strengths:

 Area(s) for Growth:

 9. Professionalism: Fosters the success of students by demonstrating professional standards and

 ethics, engaging in continuous professional learning, and contributing to the profession.

 Strengths:

 Area(s) for Growth:

-10. Communication: Fosters the success of all students by communicating and collaborating effectively
+10. Communication.
+Footows the access of all at idente by communicating and calleborating offertively.

-with stakeholders in ways that enhance student learning and engagement.
+10. Communication: Fosters the success of all students by communicating and collaborating effectively with stakeholders in ways that enhance student learning and engagement.

-with stational and ways that enhance station realiting and engagement.
+with standholders in ways that simulios stadent loan ing and origagement.

 Strengths:

 Area(s) for Growth:

 Area(s) for Growth.